GreenPlow/compare/README.md

 $ pipenv --three
 ```
 This will place the virtual enviroment in the `.venv` dir.
-If the empty dir is not create the virtual env will default to another location.
+If the empty dir is not created the virtual env will default to another location.

 To activate this project's virtualenv, run the following:
 ```shell